19peter/awsproject/README.md

    - Load Balancer selects target from Target Group
    - Target processes request and returns response

+   Create EC2/Lambda, Create TargetGroup and add EC2 to TargetGroup's targetList (addTarget(T)) Then add the TargetGroup as an observer to the EC2/Lambda's targetMonitor AutoScalingGroup extends TargetGroup and adds additional functionalities regarding TargetGroup Scaling

 ## 8. Error Handling

 - Uses Java exceptions for error conditions